What is the Cost of Probate?

 There are some exceptions to those rates and in complicated cases, the court can order higher attorney fees to be paid based on the value of the estate.
 The price of probate typically includes appraisal costs, court costs, personal representative fees, and accounting fees among other things.
 Some probate fees can be negotiated with your attorney, however, others are set by the state and cannot be lowered.

 If you are in the unfortunate situation of going through probate and need an attorney to help you through the difficult process, our team at Elder Law Services of California is here to help.
-Give us a call at ✆ 1-800-403-6078 or (855) 353-3752 to schedule a FREE consultation with one of our experienced probate experts.
-If you are not going through probate, but would like to avoid the process in the future, now is a great time to start an estate plan to protect your assets for future generations of your family.
+Give us a call to schedule a FREE consultation with one of our experienced probate experts.
+If you are not going through probate but would like to avoid the process in the future, then now is a great time to start an estate plan to protect your assets for future generations of your family.